-Well it looks like it is time for me to get busy and get those trail cameras checked and refresh my mineral licks.
-I have had two trail cameras out on some mineral licks for some time now but I haven’t checked them lately.
+Well it looks like it is time for me to get busy and get those trail cameras checked.
+Also I need to refresh my mineral licks.
+I have had two trail cameras out on some mineral licks for some time now.
+Although I haven’t checked them lately.
 I had a buddy and his grandson fly here to Kansas from Georgia to visit us and we went to the Nascar race at Kansas Motor Speedway.

-Now I’m all fired up and this week I’ll be putting out some more Whitetail Institute 30-06 mineral/salt supplement and putting out another Moultrie Gamespy and checking my two trail cameras that I already have out.
+Now I’m all fired up and this week I’ll be putting out some more Whitetail Institute 30-06 mineral/salt supplement.
+And I’m putting out another Moultrie Gamespy and checking my two trail cameras that I already have out.
 I am so pumped.

 Down But Not Out

 I had shoulder surgery in April and I’m currently doing physical therapy every day.
 I am getting better everyday and hopefully I will be ready once bow season rolls around.
 After missing the Pope and Young buck I have been after last year I am more determined than ever to finally get that one this season.
 How about you have you gotten any trail camera pictures yet of those big bucks sporting their new headgear?
 It will be time to go deer hunting before you know it.
 Now is the time to start getting ready.

 During the spring and hot summer months the bucks need minerals to help them grow their antlers to full potential.
 And putting a trail camera on a mineral lick site is a great place to watch that big buck develop his antlers throughout the antler growing process.
 Hopefully I will have some great pictures to share here soon.